darlingscdn/Harvest/README.md

 </div>

 ---

-Harvest grabs all scripts and remotes within a game and write them to your workspace so you can read them more easily and bypass anytype of anti-dex.
+Harvest extracts scripts and remotes from a game and saves them to your workspace in a windows compatible format.

-Scripts will not decompile if you do not have a decompiler, and if your executor’s decompiler is not good, it will cause lag in larger games.
-If you find a fix for this issue, please apply it.
+Note: Scripts will only decompile if a compatible decompiler is available.
+Performance may be affected in larger games depending on the quality of your decompiler.
+Improvements or optimizations are welcome.

-If you want something added, fixed, or anything else, feel free to DM me.
+If you have suggestions, feature requests, or fixes, feel free to reach out.

 ```luau
 loadstring(game:HttpGet("https://raw.githubusercontent.com/darlinglasting/Harvest/refs/heads/main/main.lua"))()